cs-mshr/internal-transfer/README.md

 # Internal Transfers System

-A high-performance internal transfers system built with Go, providing HTTP endpoints for account management and money transfers between accounts.
+A robust financial transaction system built with Go, designed for managing accounts and processing transfers with high reliability and performance.

 ## Features